 Before I found out Scorsese was adapting Endō’s Silence, I learned of the novel from visual artist Makoto Fujimura, whose own work and theology have been very much influenced by it.
 Last May he published the book Silence and Beauty: Hidden Faith Born of Suffering, about his journey with Endō through art, trauma, and cultural heritage.

 “Endō is a novelist of pain but not of despair,” Fujimura says.
 “He’s a novelist of compassion.”
 (Scorsese, who consulted with Fujimura on the film, echoes this assessment in an interview: “In Endō, tenderness and compassion are always there.
 Always.
 Even when the characters don’t know that tenderness and compassion are there, we do.”)
-The climax of the book, and film, comes when Father Rodrigues is brought before the Japanese authorities and made to either step on the fumi-e, or else witness the torture and death of the young Christians under his charge.
+The central (external) conflict of the book, and film, is the proposition the Inquisitor gives Father Rodrigues: he can either step on the fumi-e, or else witness the torture and death of the young Christians under his charge.
 What should he do?